crillab/metrics/docs/md/wallet.md

 #### Static Scatter-Plot

-Finally, to get a more detailed comparison of two experimentwares, one can use scatter plots.
-Each axis in this plot corresponds to an experimentware and displays its runtime (between
+Finally, to get a more detailed comparison of two experiment-wares, one can use scatter plots.
+Each axis in this plot corresponds to an experiment-ware and displays its runtime (between
 $`0`$ and the timeout).
-We can place each input in the plot as a point corresponding to the time taken by both experimentwares to solve this input.
-We can quickly observe if there exists a trend for one experimentware or the other in terms of efficiency.
+We can place each input in the plot as a point corresponding to the time taken by both experiment-wares to solve this input.
+We can quickly observe if there exists a trend for one experiment-ware or the other in terms of efficiency.

 ```python